litwellchi/MMTrail/README.md

 ## Notification
-The publish version code is still under development.
+The published version code is still under development.

 ## Licience
-cc-by-4.0
+The video samples are collected from a publicly available dataset.
+Users must follow the related license to use these video samples.
+We provide on the caption files.

 ## Cite MMtrail
 ```